sfcheung/manymome/README.md

   Supports datasets with missing data through `lavaan::sem()` with full information maximum likelihood (`fiml`).

-  In version 0.1.9.8 or later, it also supports missing data handled by multiple imputation if the models are fitted by `lavaan.mi::sem.mi()` or `lavaan.mi::lavaan.mi()` (see `vignette("do_mc_lavaan_mi")`).
+  In version 0.2.7.3 or later, it also supports missing data handled by multiple imputation if the models are fitted by `lavaan.mi::sem.mi()` or `lavaan.mi::lavaan.mi()` (see `vignette("do_mc_lavaan_mi")`).
+  (Support for `semTools::runMI()` and its wrappers was removed in version 0.2.7.3 because this and related functions were deprecated in `semTools`.)

 - **Supports Numeric and Categorical Moderators**